By Michael Trudeau

 Star ratings out of five show levels of satisfaction for each category.
 Hyphen indicates not enough responses to assign a star rating.

 What do RateSetter's customers say about them?

-We surveyed 5,000 Which? members in May 2015.
-These were some of the comments from those who'd invested with RateSetter:
+These were some of the comments from members we surveyed who'd invested with RateSetter:

 Alternatives to peer-to-peer websites

 If you're looking for a loan, it's worth checking out Which?
 Best Rate personal loans, too.

 In almost all cases you'll want to build up cash savings (in Isas or savings accounts) before considering putting your money into a more risky investment such as peer-to-peer lending.

 If you're looking for higher returns you might want to consider other investments.

 - Last updated: June 2017